NRCan/CanCurve/docs/source/01_getting-started.rst

     Typically this information is obtained from cost restoration experts using specialized software like Xactimate and a detailed model of the structure.

 **How can I add entries to my Depth-Replacement-Factor (DRF) Database**
-    You'll need to use some software that allows editing of SQLite databases.
+    You'll need to use software that allows editing of SQLite databases.
 We recommend `DB Browser for SQLite <https://sqlitebrowser.org/>`_.

 **Where can I go to get help?**
     The best place to get help is the `CanCurve GitHub Issues <https://github.com/NRCan/CanCurve/issues>`_ page where you can read through questions posted by others or ask your own.

 **Do I really need to install an old version of QGIS to use CanCurve**
       No, but we recommend it for best performance.
-If you have a newer version of QGIS installed, you can try CanCurve with it, but you may experience issues.
+If you have a newer version of QGIS installed, you can try CanCurve, but you may experience issues.